OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-08.md

 Then Solomon stood before the altar of the Lord
 in the presence of all the assembly of Israel,
-and spread out his hands toward heaven.
+and lifted his hands toward heaven.

 ## 1 Kings 8:23